 How to Help an Older Adult With Depression

 Getting help for depression is often difficult because a person who is depressed may lack the energy or motivation to be able to seek support.
-It is also possible that the person does not recognize they are depressed.
-There may be fear of judgment or stigma associated with having a mental health issue and it may be perceived as a sign of weakness.
+It’s also possible that the person doesn’t recognize they are depressed.
+They may fear judgment or stigma associated with having a mental health issue.
+It may be perceived as a sign of weakness.
 There might be worry about being a burden on loved ones.

 1. Consult a Trusted Physician

-2. Talk to Someone Who Is Supportive About How You Are Feeling
+2. Talk to Someone Who Is Supportive About How You Feel

 3. Learn More About Depression